 In 2016, Lee became a member of the Society of Experimental Test Pilots (SETP); an exclusive group of exceptional pilots such as R.A.
 “Bob” Hoover and Hoot Gibson, who nominated Lee to the organization.

 In 2017, the Federal Aviation Administration’s (FAA) recognized Lee Lauderback for his 50 plus years of safe flight operations and his many contributions to aviation safety with the Wright Brothers Master Pilot Award Program (MPA).

-Lee started flying sailplanes at age 14 and launched his corporate aviation career immediately after college with the top flying noted professional golfer, philanthropist and businessman, Arnold Palmer.
+Lee started flying sailplanes at age 14 and launched his corporate aviation career immediately after college with the late professional golfer, philanthropist and businessman, Arnold Palmer.
 Lee was Mr. Palmer’s chief pilot and the director of flight operations for 17 years, flying several different models of Citation jets, a Learjet and a MD500E helicopter.

-Lee has expanded his aviation knowledge and experience to include flying the F-15 Eagle, F-16 Viper, F/A-18 Hornet and test flown the Hawker Beechcraft T-6 Texan II.
+Lee has expanded his aviation knowledge and experience to include flying the F-15 Eagle, F-16 Viper, F/A-18 Hornet as well as test flying the Hawker Beechcraft T-6 Texan II.
 He also has over 2000 hours in sailplanes and has competed in many soaring contests and has held several sailplane records.

 Lee is a graduate of Embry-Riddle Aeronautical University in Daytona Beach with a degree in Aeronautical Science and Business Management.
 Lee is also a Master Falconer and when not flying himself he can be found flying hawks and falcons.